 Mia Perry is an educational researcher, facilitator and activist.
 Working across disciplines, geographies, sectors and cultures, Mia specialises in literacies and learning, arts and cultural production, and methodologies of research and teaching.
 Mia’s current work connects community and international development with sustainability; she co-directs the Sustainable Futures in Africa network.
 She is committed to ensuring that the University of Glasgow utilises its diverse resources and influence to be a positive influence on our collective response to the climate crisis.

-Stewart Miller is Sustainability Officer for the University of Glasgow, based within Estates and Commercial Services.
+Stewart Miller is Sustainability Manager for the University of Glasgow, based within Property and Development Management.
 He works with a variety of colleagues from across University Services and beyond to develop strategy and policy relating to carbon management, waste management, biodiversity, travel and transport, construction, sustainable food, sustainable procurement, and climate change adaptation.
-He recently supported the Sustainability Working Group to develop a new climate change strategy for the University, works closely with our student GUEST team, and sits on the University’s Community Engagement Group.
+He supported the Sustainability Working Group to develop the latest climate change strategy, Glasgow Green, for the University, works closely with our student GUEST team, and sits on the University’s Community Engagement Group.

-Neil Metcalfe is based in the Institute of Biodiversity, Animal Health & Comparative Medicine in MVLS.
+Neil Metcalfe is based in the School of Biodiversity, One Health & Veterinary Medicine in MVLS.
 His research focusses on the ecology, physiology and behaviour of vertebrate animals, principally fish and birds; a major interest is in the factors influencing variation in the performance of wild salmon.
-He is a member of his Institute’s Sustainability Steering Group, which aims to promote sustainability within his part of the University.
-He is also on the Scientific Advisory Committee of Scottish Natural Heritage and on the Board of the Clyde River Foundation; he’s also a keen gardener and birdwatcher, and does bat, butterfly and bird surveys in his local patch.
+He is on the Scientific Advisory Committee of NatureScot and on the Board of the Clyde River Foundation; he’s also a keen gardener and birdwatcher, and does bat, butterfly and bird surveys in his local patch.

 Gioia Falcone is Rankine Chair of Energy Engineering and Head of the Energy and Sustainability Research Group in the James Watt School of Engineering.
 Her research focuses on low-carbon, sustainable energy solutions, including the definition of whole system pathways toward transformation of the global energy sector from fossil-based to zero-carbon by 2050.
 She is Vice-Chairperson of the Bureau of the Expert Group on Resource Classification of the United Nations Commission for Europe (UNECE) and Member of the UNECE’s Carbon Neutrality Framework Team.
 She serves on the Directorate of the Scottish Carbon Capture and Sequestration consortium and on the Board of Directors of the International Geothermal Association.

-Deirdre Shaw is Professor of Marketing and Consumer Research in the Adam Smith Business School.
+Deirdre Shaw is Professor of Consumer Ethics and Sustainability in the Adam Smith Business School.
 She is an expert in consumption ethics.
 Her work focuses on consumer research with a specific focus on understanding and mobilising more sustainable behaviours.
 It is positioned within a multiple stakeholder context, recognising the importance of collaboration and action across multiple stakeholders to support sustainable actions.